Skip to main content

 Original Medicare vs. Medicare Advantage

 Later in life, many people get health care coverage in one of two ways — Original Medicare (Medicare Parts A and B) or Medicare Advantage (Medicare Part C).
-Both offer important coverage, but deciding which is better for you depends on multiple factors.
+Both offer important Medicare coverage options, but deciding which is better for you depends on multiple factors.

 What is Original Medicare?